Will You Spend Christmas With Your Pet?

 But the excesses of pet owners have prompted pet charity Blue Cross to warn people about the potential dangers of Christmas.
 Over a third of owners intend to treat their animals to some of the turkey roast and almost one in ten will give them special foodie treats.
-We have outlined the dangers lurking in Christmas food elsewhere on this blog.
+We have outlined the elsewhere on this blog.
 Suffice it to say that chocolate, mince pies and Christmas pudding should not be given to pets.
 You have to watch out for onion gravy too.

 Pets and Obesity